-- You may have a light meal a few hours prior to surgery, although we suggest nothing to eat or drink for 8 hours prior to surgery, as in preparation for IV/general anesthesia.
+- You may have a light meal a few hours prior to surgery, although we suggest nothing to eat or drink for 8 hours prior to surgery.
 By doing so, if local anesthesia is not sufficient for your pain control, your procedure can still be completed that day with IV anesthesia.

 - For more extensive procedures, you may wish to have someone drive you home.

 - Plan to rest for a few hours after surgery.
 Unless the extraction is routine, it may be best to not return to work that day.

 - Take the medication at the time directed before your surgery.

 - Follow instructions for any additional anesthesia chosen.